 - May struggle with larger or tougher cuts of meat.

 - Not dishwasher-safe — somebody has to clean up that mess.

-Although we’ve stressed the family fun of this model, don’t get us wrong, it’s still a pretty decent manual meat grinder.
+Although we’ve stressed this model’s family fun, don’t get us wrong, it’s still a pretty decent manual meat grinder.
 It will still chop through meats as well as any other plastic-based model, but it can do much more, too.